 In the Weasley twins, we can observe pronounced hyperactivity that accompanies attention deficit disorder.
 They are smart and talented but would rather spend their time doing more interesting things than studying.

-Both brothers are frivolous, and chatty, don’t like to follow instructions or perform routine tasks.
-Being organized and meeting deadlines is definitely not about the Weasley twins.
-It is difficult for them to sit in one place, therefore creative activities are closer to them.
+Both brothers are carefree and chatty, disliking following instructions or performing routine tasks.
+Being organized and meeting deadlines is definitely not the Weasley twins' strong suit.
+It is difficult for them to sit in one place, so creative activities are more appealing to them.

-They are easily distracted, they switch from one activity to another, they’re always full of different ideas.
-Their ambitions are sometimes even beyond their capabilities.
+They are easily distracted, switching from one activity to anotherand always full of different ideas.
+Their ambitions sometimes even exceed their capabilities.

 Here you can find a free ADHD test